 Variety pack with vegetables and protein.
 No salt or sugar added.
 Pouches make it easy to feed while away from home.
 Uses only organically-grown produce.
 Pouch is BPA free.

 Made with simple organic ingredients and vitamins.
 Iron and Vitamin-C fortified for the right nutrients.
 Easy to digest.
-Can be mixed w/breast milk or formula.
-Leaves baby feeling full.
+Can be mixed with breast milk or formula.
+Leaves your baby feeling full.

 Choosing the right baby food is a big decision.
 Every parent wants the healthiest, safest, and most nutritious food for their little ones.
 Understanding the different types of baby food and ingredient variations will help you make an informed decision.
 You’ll be confident in your choice, and your baby will be well-fed with quality food that helps them thrive.

 Baby food comes in a few different consistencies based on the child’s eating stage.
 Cereal is a simple, affordable option, and pureed baby food is ideal for introducing babies to new flavors and consistencies.
 Once your baby becomes more independent, they can enjoy puffs, crackers, or other stage-appropriate snacks for self-feeding.

 Besides your baby's stage, you’ll also want to think about the ingredients.
 There are natural and organic varieties of baby food, as well as some with recipes that are suitable for those with dietary restrictions.

 Baby food is classified in stages, which are universal — so even if you’re buying different brands, the texture and consistency will be at the same level.